corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 The investment is executed during deployment of the contract.
 Therefore, two steps are necessary BEFORE deployment, or the deployment transaction will revert:

-- The future contract address needs to be given minting right in the company token contract by calling `setUpMinter` from an address which has the role of the Minter Admin.
+- The future contract address needs to be given minting right in the company token contract by calling `setMintingAllowance` from an address which has the role of the Minter Admin.
 In that call, an allowance needs to be given which matches or exceeds the `_amount` of tokens.
 This step signals the offering company's invitation.
 - The investor needs to give a a sufficient allowance in the currency contract to the future address of the contract.
 This step signals the investors commitment to the offer.

 Once both steps have been completed, the Personal Invite contract can be deployed by anyone (either of the two parties or a third party) with [CREATE2](https://docs.openzeppelin.com/cli/2.8/deploying-with-create2), through the Personal Invite Factory's deploy() function.